 When you call, a Justice of the Peace will speak with you to decide if an EPO should be made.

 If you need an interpreter to help you apply for an EPO, you must arrange one.
 The interpreter cannot be your family member or friend.
 They must be a professional interpreter.
-Nova Scotia Victim Services and/or Nova Scotia Interpreting Services can help you find a professional interpreter (see the RESOURCES section below for more information).
+Nova Scotia Victim Services and/or The Association of Translators and Interpreters of Nova Scotia (ATINS) can help you find a professional interpreter (see the RESOURCES section below for more information).

 If your partner does not follow the EPO and is charged and found guilty of that offence they face a fine or up to 3 months in jail for a first offence.
 Failing to follow an EPO will not result in criminal charges.